 Figure 5.
 Distribution of unobstructed channel width (UOCW) at use (n=235) and available riverine roost locations in the Associated Habitat Reach (AHR).
-Use locations were selected disproportionately more than availability from 400-900 ft of UOCW, suggesting UOCWs of ~650 ft are favorable for whooping crane roosting on the central Platte River.
-Density curves are represented as dashed or dotted lines.
+Use locations were selected disproportionately more than availability from 600-800 ft of UOCW, suggesting UOCWs of ~650 ft are highly favorable for whooping crane roosting on the central Platte River.
+Density curves are represented as dashed (use) or dotted (available) lines.

 2019 Assessment